Revoa-ux/revoa-app/SHOPIFY_MANAGED_PRICING_SETUP.md

 Test:
 1. Navigate to this URL (replace with your store and app handle)
-2. Verify all 4 plans are displayed
+2. Verify all plans are displayed (4 monthly + 4 annual if configured)
-3. Try selecting a different plan
+3. Try selecting a monthly plan
+4. Try selecting an annual plan
-4. Verify redirect to welcome link after approval
+5. Verify redirect to welcome link after approval
-5. Check database for updated tier
+6. Check database for updated tier and billing_interval

 ### 3.3 Test Webhook Delivery